sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 {:toc}

 ## Start
 This is a guide for you if you are new into performance testing.
 It will focus on synthetic testing (automatically drive a web browser and collect performance metrics).
-The guide will focus on using sitespeed.io/browsertime but it mostly be generic so you can read this guide independent of the tool you use.
+The guide will focus on using sitespeed.io/Browsertime but it mostly be generic so you can read this guide independent of the tool you use.

+My name is Peter Hedenskog, I created sitespeed.io in 2012.
+I been a performance consultant evaluating different performance tools and I now I work in the performance team of the Wikimedia Foundation.
+I've spent many many 1000 hours testing/thinking/evaluating/creating synthetic tools and I want to share what I learned so far.

 ### Why do performance testing
 Is performance important?
 There are a lot of people advocating that performance is money.
 That maybe true in some circumstances in some context for some sites and the only way for you to know is to try it out.

 What we do know is that there's no [magic numbers](https://phabricator.wikimedia.org/phame/post/view/142/magic_numbers/) in performance testing and that you need to set your own goals depending on your site and your users.

-What I do know is measuring the performance helps you being a better developer.
+What I know is measuring the performance helps you being a better developer.
 Keeping track and making sure you do not introduce performance regressions is vital for you.
+Continously measuring performance is the key.
+You can do that with realu useer measuremeent and synthetic testing.
+I'm gonna focus on synthetic testing since that's my main area and where I'm got most my knowledgable.

 ### Why do synthetic testing